martinsbuchi2/martinsbuchi2/README.md

 ***

-- 🤝 My work as **a Geospatial Expert at the Rural Electrification Agency of Nigeria has enabled the implementation of 160+MW of clean energy**
+- 🤝 My work as **a Geospatial Expert at the Rural Electrification Agency of Nigeria has enabled the implementation of 160+MW of clean energy, directly impacting over 1 million lives**

 - 🌱 I’m also nurturing **Vironet, to provide technical support to clean energy players by translating EO data into actionable insights.**